Phase-Stable Optical Fiber Links for Quantum Network Protocols: The quantum channel

 \section{The quantum channel}

-To characterize the quantum channel in the network links, we independently stabilize two deployed 2.1 km optical fibers that terminate at the same location (i.e., the same lab).
-This configuration is used only for link testing; in a functioning quantum network, the fibers would instead terminate at different locations, linking quantum sources.
-Both fibers are part of a 10-fiber bundle housed in an outdoor-compatible metal jacket, which helps minimize environmentally induced length fluctuations.
+To characterize the performance of the quantum channel, we independently stabilize two deployed 2.1 km optical fibers that terminate at the same location (i.e., the same lab).
+This configuration is used only for phase noise measurement; in a functioning quantum network, the fibers would instead terminate at different locations, linking remote quantum sources.
+In this measurement, both fibers are part of a 10-fiber bundle, housed in an outdoor-compatible metal jacket, which helps minimize environmentally induced length fluctuations.
 The bundle is routed through a utility hallway, an environment that introduces more phase noise to the optical signal than a 3.5 km deployed link running across the city of Boulder, CO, making it a good test case for a deployed network.

 The same 500 MHz mode-locked laser used to measure the phase noise of the quantum channel (Section \ref{sec:classical}) is attenuated such that there is an average photon number per pulse of $<$ 1, varied from about 0.001 to 0.9 photons per pulse.
-This ensures that the interference we measure is due to the quantum coherent state and that ultimately a single-photon state will be compatible with our stabilization design.
-The relative amplitudes going into each fiber are tuned to compensate for different fiber link losses by using a half waveplate and polarizing beam splitter to split the coherent state.
+This ensures that the interference fringes we measure are due to the quantum coherent state, and that ultimately a single-photon state will be compatible with our stabilization architecture.
+The relative amplitudes distributed to each fiber are tuned to compensate for different fiber link losses by using a half waveplate and polarizing beam splitter to split the coherent state.

 At the other end of the fibers, the quantum and classical channels are split by a 50/50 beam splitter that directs half the amplitude to the final beam splitter where the quantum states from the two network links are combined and interfered.
-To decrease the channel losses and further isolate the quantum and classical channels, the 50/50 beam splitter may be replaced by a dichroic mirror that splits the 1542 nm and 1550 nm photons.
+To decrease the channel losses and further isolate the quantum and classical channels, the 50/50 beam splitter can be replaced by a dichroic mirror that splits the 1542 nm and 1550 nm photons.
 A piezo-driven stage is located in one of the two interferometer arms to slowly change the relative phase of the two quantum channels.